evettetelyas/tickettalk/README.md

 # About Our Team

   We are four software engineering students at Turing School of Software & Design.
-  This app is the product of a group project over 12 days 3/4 the way through our seven-month intensive technical education program.
+  This app is the product of a group project over 12 days three quarters of the way through our seven-month intensive technical education program.
 The idea came from a real-life struggle with Ticketmaster's on-sale process to obtain tickets to some of our favorite, very in-demand events.
 The solution we created is TicketTalk - a way for fans to help